d12frosted/vulpea/bench/PERFORMANCE.md

 3. **find-file (slowest)** – Visits files exactly like `find-file`, so `.dir-locals.el` and file-visiting hooks are honored.

+**Why temp-buffer is the default:** While single-temp-buffer is much faster, temp-buffer provides a safe default that prevents silent data corruption if you experiment with buffer-local settings (#+TODO, #+PROPERTY, etc.).
+Since single-temp-buffer can persist incorrect data when per-file settings exist, it requires explicit opt-in.

 Buffer reuse still delivers significant wins (3-4x speedup), but now you can retain correctness by enabling per-file `org-mode` execution when you need it.